soteland/health/README.md

 * Avoid eating before going to bed
 * Vineager before meals
   * Add 1 tbsp to one glass of water before meal.
 [Jessie Inchauspé.
 DOAC.](#1)
+  * Tried this for a while.
+Hard to remember.
+Not doing atm.
 * Move after meal
  * Small amount of movement helps catch the free flowing glucose.
 [Jessie Inchauspé.
 DOAC.](#1).
 * Regular workouts